Max Wall: Re-emergence

 In 1966, he appeared as Père Ubu in Alfred Jarry's Ubu Roi, and in 1972 he toured with Mott the Hoople on their "Rock n' Roll Circus Tour", gaining a new audience.
 Wall re-emerged during the 1970s when producers and directors rediscovered his comic talents, along with the expressive power of his tragic clown face and the distinctive sad falling cadences of his voice.
 He secured television appearances and, having attracted Samuel Beckett's attention, he won parts in Waiting for Godot in 1979 and Krapp's Last Tape in 1984.
 His straight acting gained him this review in 1974: "Max Wall makes Olivier look like an amateur in The Entertainer at Greenwich Theatre...".

 He also appeared in Crossroads (as Walter Soper, 1982 to 1983), Coronation Street (as Harry Payne, 1978) and what was then Emmerdale Farm (as Arthur Braithwaite, 1978).
-He played ex-con Ernie Dodds in Minder in 1982, with George Cole.
+He played ex-con Ernie Dodds in Minder in 1982, alongside George Cole.

 Later work

 Wall played one of the inventors in the 1968 film Chitty Chitty Bang Bang and in 1977 he was seen as King Bruno the Questionable in Terry Gilliam's film Jabberwocky.
 In the 1970s and 80s, Wall occasionally performed a one-man stage show, Aspects of Max Wall, in which he recaptured the humour of old-time music hall theatre.

 On 1 April 1977, Wall's version of Ian Dury's song "England's Glory" (which featured in Dury's stage show Apples) was issued on Stiff Records (BUY 12), backed with "Dream Tobacco" and given away with the album Hits Greatest Stiffs.
 Wall also appeared onstage with Dury at the Hammersmith Odeon in 1978, but was poorly received, and said "They only want the walk".

 In 1980 Wall appeared in Thames Television's twelve-part series Born and Bred as retired music hall legend Tommy Tonsley, trying with various degrees of success to keep his huge south London family in line.
 In 1981, he played "Ernie", a central character in the Minder TV series episode "The Birdman of Wormwood Scrubs".

 Between 1982 and 1984 he appeared as Tombs in the BBC Two adaptation of Jane based on the Daily Mirror comic-strip character and filmed with similar "comic-strip frames".
 In the second series his place in the castlist was upgraded to second, after Glynis Barber.

-In 1987 Wall appeared as Flintwinch in the BBC mini-series Little Dorrit.
+In 1987 Wall appeared as Flintwinch in the two-part film adaptation of Dickens's Little Dorrit.
 His last film appearance was in 1989 in the 12-minute film A Fear of Silence, a dark tale of a man who drives a stranger to a confession of murder by answering only "yes" or "no" to his questions; those two words, repeated, were his only dialogue.
 The film won a gold award in the New York Film and TV Festival.